SandyRodger/RB185-RB189/L3_optimisation.md

 - It's a lot more efficient for you to count things in SQL rather than in Ruby.
 - `tuple_to_list_hash`

+- We have in this lesson:
+  - continued to move counting functionality into the db.
+Remove some helper methods.
+Move business logic into the db
+  - Standardized the way the list hashes are used.
+This makes them simpler.
+  - Changed the way that we load data into the todo-lists page.
+By creating @todos and @list instance variables.

 ## [Summary](https://launchschool.com/lessons/ce10b313/assignments/4065e279)

 - How N+1 queries are a result of performing an additional query for each element in a collection.